andreaswendlandt/gotham/my_lib/README.md

    imagine you have a script called test.sh, within that script you call `my_log "script successfully finished"`

    this will result in /tmp/test.sh.log `Sa 13.
 Jun 23:34:03 CEST 2020 script successfully finished`

+* my_flock() - ensures that only one instance of your script is running, any other try to start it while antother one is running will abort with this error message `ERROR, another instance of $(basename $0) is already running - aborting!!!`

+* config_grep()